GLOBAL MARKETS-China GDP data buoys world stocks, lifts oil

 By Herbert Lash

-NEW YORK, July 13 (Reuters) - Global stocks jumped and oil prices rose o n F riday after Chinese economic data eased fears of a potential hard landing by the world’s second-largest economy and a further crimp to worldwide growth.
+NEW YORK, July 13 (Reuters) - Global stocks jumped and oil rose o n F riday after slightly better-than-expected Chinese economic data soothed worries that a potential hard landing by the world’s second-largest economy would further crimp worldwide growth.

-A 7.6 percent reading of gross domestic product growth in China was a hair above the government’s expectations, bolstering sentiment across the board in commodities and buoying stock prices.
+A 7.6 percent reading of gross domestic product growth in China was a hair above expectations, bolstering sentiment across the board in commodities and buoying stock prices.

-The euro advanced against the dollar for the first time in four days, rebounding from a fresh two-year low earlier in the day as investors sought to cover bets against the currency and risk sentiment broadly improved.

-“The data out of China suggested that things are not all that bad, and that’s giving a relief rally,” said Randy Frederick, managing director of trading and derivatives with the Schwab Center for Financial Research.

-“But I think the rally today is a lot stronger than it should be, and I don’t expect this to continue for very long.
-I wouldn’t expect the market to close at current levels today.”

-U.S. stocks rose more than 1 percent, with the benchmark S&P 500 index on track to snap a six-day losing streak, even after JPMorgan Chase & Co posted $4.4 billion of losses from its “London whale” trades.
+U.S. stocks rose, on track to snap six days of losses by the benchmark S&P 500 index, even after JPMorgan Chase & Co posted $4.4 billion of losses from its “London whale” trades.

+“China pretty much came in line with expectations, and that could have been a very big miss, which could have been catastrophic for the market,” said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.

 JPMorgan also said it may incur $700 million to $1.7 billion in further losses.
 But the bank’s stock rose 4.2 percent to $35.45 as the trading losses cut second-quarter profit by only $471 million from a year earlier, to $4.96 billion.